Post-Menopausal Bleeding or Spotting: time to talk with the doc

 What is the most common cause of bleeding after menopause?

-How can I distinguish more serious issues from spotting after meopause for other reasons (post-coital tearing, etc.)?
+How can I distinguish more serious issues from spotting after menopause for other reasons (post-coital tearing, etc.)?
 Are there other warning signs?

 Dr. Jessie: It can be very challenging to distinguish pre-cancer or cancer of the uterus from other causes without an exam.
 Things like weight loss, pain or persistent bleeding are more likely with advanced cancers.